Michael Sams: Stephanie Slater

 In her 1995 book about her ordeal, Beyond Fear: My Will to Survive, Slater wrote that Sams raped her on the first night of her imprisonment.
 After her release, Slater had originally not disclosed the rape.
 She later said that this was to spare her mother, who had a heart condition, from unnecessary further anguish.
 Sams denied raping Slater, asserting, "I cannot allow this to go unchallenged".
 He made the unsubstantiated claim that they had a consensual affair and attempted to sue Slater for libel, but lost the case.
 Slater has also discussed the rape in a Crimes That Shook Britain documentary about the case, in which she also states that Sams later requested to have further sex with her, but this time relented after Slater refused.

-Out of the £175,000 ransom that was paid for the release of Slater, Police located £150,000 buried in a field by using Ground-Penetrating Radar.
+Out of the £175,000 ransom that was paid for the release of Slater, police located £150,000 buried in a field by using ground-penetrating radar.
 The remaining £25,000 was never recovered.

 Following her release, Slater felt unable to return to work as an estate agent, and moved to the Isle of Wight in 1993.
 She subsequently worked with police forces to advise them on how to deal with kidnap survivors, and with the survivors themselves, to help them to recover from their ordeals.
 She died on 31 August 2017, aged 50, from cancer.

 Arrest and conviction

 On the BBC television programme Crimewatch, the police made public a tape recording of the kidnapper's voice, which was recognised by Sams' first wife.
 Sams was arrested, and forensic evidence was gathered of his responsibility for Dart's murder.

 At his trial at Nottingham Crown Court in 1993, Sams admitted to the kidnapping of Slater, but denied the kidnap and murder of Dart.
 On 8 July that year the jury found him guilty of murdering Dart, and he was sentenced to life imprisonment for her murder and the abduction of Slater.
 He was also found guilty of attempting to blackmail the police and British Rail; he was sentenced to 10 years for each of four blackmail attempts.
 Sams confessed to Dart's murder in prison, three days after he was found guilty.
-He had asked the senior investigating police officer, Roy Taylor, to visit him in jail.
+He had asked the senior investigating officer Detective Chief Superintendent, Bob Taylor, to visit him in jail.
 During this visit he confessed to Dart's murder, and revealed the date upon which he had carried it out; his confession was covertly recorded and not released for thirty years.
-The recording was used in a Discovery Plus documentary 'Michael Sams: Kidnapper Killer', which was aired on 30th July 2022.
-Sams told officers he had made the confession for the sake of Julie’s grieving mother.
-He stated: ‘I’ve been going over it and thinking it’s only fair that she knows I did it.
+The recording was used in a 2022 Discovery Plus documentary Michael Sams: Kidnapper Killer.
+Sams told officers he had made the confession for the sake of Julie's grieving mother.
+He stated: "I've been going over it and thinking it's only fair that she knows I did it.
 I mean, obviously, I did do it.
 What can I tell her?
-I do feel sorry for her, yes.’
+I do feel sorry for her, yes."